 Controlling Sounds through singing and playing (Play and Perform) Creating and developing musical ideas (Create and Compose) Responding and reviewing appraising skills Listening and applying knowledge and understanding To sing in unison, becoming aware of pitch.
 To perform simple rhythmic and musical To create simple rhythmical patterns that uses a small range of notes.
 To explore and comment on the ways sounds can be used expressively.
 To listen with attention and begin to recall sounds. parts, beginning to vary the pitch with a small range of notes.
-To think about others while performing.
-To begin to join simple layers of sound, e.g. a background rhythm and a solo melody.
-To comment on the effectiveness of own work, identifying and making improvements.
-To begin to understand how different musical elements are combined and used to create an effect.
+To begin to join simple layers of sound, e.g. a background rhythm To comment on the effectiveness of own work, identifying and making To begin to understand how different musical elements are combined and used to create To think about others while performing. and a solo melody. improvements. an effect.
 To begin to recognise simple notations to represent music, including pitch and volume.
 To listen to and begin to respond to music drawn from different traditions and great composers and musicians.